 Due to its relatively young age, Circuit of The Americas was built as a multi-purpose facility that would go beyond the world of racing.

 Within Circuit of The Americas is the Austin360 Ampitheater, a multi-purpose music venue that has brought in music and entertainment acts such as KISS, Kanye West, Drake, Maroon 5, Kelly Clarkson and more.
-For the 2018 United States Grand Prix, Bruno Mars and Brittany Spears were the headline acts throughout the weekend.
+For the 2019 United States Grand Prix, Imagine Dragons and P!nk were the headline acts for the weekend.

 While some may take issue with a track being known for more than just racing, it shows how circuits are evolving to draw interest to more than just racing fans.
 Circuit of The Americas has become a global hub for the best in both sport and entertainment.